ardacakir/AutoMonitorPortSwitcher/linux/README_LINUX.md

 ## Notes

-- Tray icon support uses `pystray` and may fallback to `AppIndicator` under Wayland
+- Tray icon support uses `pystray` and may fallback to `AppIndicator` under Wayland.
-- GTK or Qt apps can be used for UI; this script currently uses `tkinter` for the settings popup
+- GTK or Qt apps can be used for UI; this script currently uses `tkinter` for the settings popup.
-- Lockfile is stored in the script folder, settings and logs in `~/.config/USBMonitor/`
+- Lockfile is stored in the script folder, settings and logs in `~/.config/USBMonitor/`.